-Ulta Salon, Cosmetics & Fragrance wants to be every woman's ultimate beauty stop.
-The company operates some 575 stores in 46 states.
+Ulta Salon, Cosmetics & Fragrance operates more than 870 beauty stores nationwide.
 About a third of its locations are in Illinois, Texas, Florida, and California.
 Ulta stocks more than 20,000 prestige and mass-market products, including cosmetics, fragrances, skin and hair care products, salon styling tools, and accessories.
 Stores offer hair salon services, as well as manicures, pedicures, massages, waxing, and other beauty treatments.
-In addition to its brick-and-mortar presence, the company markets more than 11,000 products and more than 500 brand names through its e-commerce site.
+In addition to its brick-and-mortar presence, the company markets more than 20,000 products and more than 500 brand names through its e-commerce site.
 Ulta was founded in 1990 by Terry Hanson and Dick George.

 The retailer operates its business through one reportable segment.
 Ulta combined its three operating segments -- retail stores, salon services, and e-commerce -- into one reportable segment, because it determined that each previous segment boasts a similar consumer, economic characteristics, nature of products, and distribution methods.

 Ulta's operations are supported by three distribution facilities located in Illinois, Arizona, and Pennsylvania.
+(A fourth is slated to open in the Dallas area in 2016.)
 The retailer carries more than 20,000 products and replenishes its stores with less-than-case quantities to allow it to ship less than an entire case when only one or two of a particular product is required.
 Its distribution facilities use warehouse management and warehouse control software systems, which has been upgraded or installed during the past three years.

 Sales and Marketing

 The retailer fills its stores with help from some 300 product vendors, which altogether offer more than 500 brands.
-Its top 10 vendors include the likes of Bare Escentuals, Farouk Systems, Procter & Gamble, Coty, and L'Oréal.
-The group represents about 53% of Ulta's total annual sales.
+Its top 10 vendors include the likes of Bare Escentuals, Procter & Gamble, Coty, and L'Oréal.